NYCMayorOps/GeometryToTopoJSON/README.md

 python \Path\To\repo\convert_to_topo.py \path\of\file\to\convert\<filename>.<file extension>
 ```

-This will generate a file named <filename>_topojson.json
+This will generate a file named <filename>_topojson.json in the same directory next to the file <filename>.<file extension>

 arguments:
 ###``` '--input_geo_file' ```###